Ghost Festival or Zhongyuan Festival — Worshipping of the Deceased

 Place lanterns on rivers or lakes to illuminate paths for ghosts to visit home and return to the other world.

-What Are the Taboos of the Ghost Festival?
+Taboos of the Hungry Ghost Festival in China

 -